-Those who spend a few days exploring the city of Datong should definitely visit the Yungang Grottoes.
-This complex with 52 large and a lot of small caves has been on UNESCO’s World Heritage List since 2001 and is one of the three most important Buddhist cave complexes in China, along with Longmen and Magao.
-And that’s not without a reason.
-With an extraordinary history dating back more than 1,500 years, the Yungang Grottoes are a gem to visit.
-In this article, you will learn all about the history and a visit to this complex.
-So let’s go to the Yungang Grottoes…
+During my world trip in 2018, I visited the amazing Yungang Grottoes near Datong.
+This complex with 52 large and a lot more small caves has been on the UNESCO World Heritage List since 2001.
+It also belongs to one of the three most important Buddhist cave complexes in China, along with Longmen and Magao.
+And with an extraordinary history of over 1,500 years old, Yungang Grottoes is a gem to visit.

 History of the Yungang Grottoes – More than 1,500 Years Old

 The history of the Yungang Grottoes goes back to the period of the Northern Wei Dynasty (386-534).
 At that time Pingcheng, present-day Datong was the capital of this dynasty.
 Although under Emperor Wu (424-451) Confucianism was a major influence and Buddhists were especially persecuted, it was his successor who commissioned the Buddhist monk Tan Yao to carve “his” Five Caves in 460 AD.

 Through the Northern Silk Road, Buddhism arrived in this region and this had its influence on the many caves that were carved by 40,000 workmen in the following years.
 Because of the Silk Road, you can recognize many different cultural expressions in the grottoes, from Hellenistic to Persian and Indian influences.